mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 We're almost done, I promise...hang in there! 😊

-### 16. Now we need to configure the main postfix configuration file:
+### 16. Now we need to configure the main Postfix configuration file:

-The main configuration file for postfix is in the following directory: /etc/postfix/main.cf.
+The main configuration file for Postfix is in the following directory: /etc/postfix/main.cf.
 To open the main.cf file in a terminal-based text editor such as nano, run the following command:

 ```bash
 sudo nano /etc/postfix/main.cf